jkcarraher/LEMP-test/README.md

 # LEMP G-Cloud Server
-Published on September 10, 2023 by John Carraher

 This is going to be an in depth guide of how I setup a LEMP stack on Google Cloud VM and setup a custom domain name [tokyosniper.org](http://tokyosniper.org/).
 Resources are a little outdated so I figured I'd give an updated walkthrough documenting my process of doing this all the way through.
 The code above is for another LEMP server I created on a Ubuntu 20.04 VM (Using UTM on my MacBook Air), but the stack installation process and code is exactly the same.